-Construct in relation to a building, includes to design, build, erect, prefabricate, and relocate the building.
+Construct in relation to a building, includes to build, erect, prefabricate, and relocate; and construction has a corresponding meaning.

 Drain A pipe normally laid below ground level including fittings and equipment and intended to convey foul water or surface water to an outfall.